The-Yerbas-Endeavor/wyerbas-bsc/INSTRUCTIONS.md

 - Ensure Yerbas daemon is running: `yerbasd`.
 - Run `./yerbas-cli createmultisig 3 "[\"020a16865dcfbb809c03bef35cf1f96b3811dc1a77e3c156ab82d0cdbf1a6f7870\", \"033061b8b122fd581aadce0c3cd0fdcc537e38daf795dbbbdf70ffc67dc1bb5daf\", \"028fc2832a72b4d12fbd9e6ea488f5ecac08caa9e174f23becd9a299e308f66f2e\", \"0260a59e7298e339e0c6bd53142c9279a671c24e95e42672d96a82bf72b7b428ea\", \"0245fe3d0363673a483a3c330829eeb7663930a46e9ef74d67f11fd7557d1a206b\"]"`
 - Ensure that the output is `8zMwZPRNZT5Ltz7ACEVAbejKB6v89wjADn`.
 This will be the CHANGE_ADDRESS where all holdings are collated at every payout.
-- Run `yerbas-cli importaddress "REDEEM_SCRIPT" "" true true` where REDEEM_SCRIPT is from running `yerbas-cli create multisig...`.
+- Run `./yerbas-cli importaddress "REDEEM_SCRIPT" "" true true` where REDEEM_SCRIPT is from running `yerbas-cli create multisig...`.

 #### 2. Add BSC private key.
 - Copy the private key file  `cp ~/wyerbas-bsc/settings/EXAMPLE.private.DO_NOT_SHARE_THIS.json ~/wyerbas-bsc/settings/private.DO_NOT_SHARE_THIS.json`